 The setting is a place not unlike the one Ritter herself grew up in, in Schickskinny, Pennsylvania, where hanging out at a bonfire was the thing to do.
 “I brought a lot of the setting of where I’m from to the book,” she shares.

 She brought a lot of herself to the novel’s heroine, Abby Williams, as well.
 An environmental lawyer living in Chicago, Abby is called back to her rural hometown in Indiana after a 10-year absence to investigate a civil lawsuit against a powerful plastic corporation that’s wreaking havoc on the local environment.
-But going home will mean facing her own inner demons, including an abusive, absentee father, and a clique of mean girls who bulled her during her teenage years, if only in her memory (their ringleader, Kaycee Mitchell, mysteriously went missing in the middle of her senior year).
+But going home will mean facing her own inner demons, including an abusive father and a clique of mean girls who bulled her during her teenage years before their ringleader, Kaycee Mitchell, mysteriously got sick and ran away.

 “I thought a lot about my protagonist,” Ritter explains.
 “I sort of created Abby as a role for myself.”